The best times of year to buy a laptop

 Note that the cash back on a credit card is often paid out annually, so the savings won't necessarily be felt immediately.

-One of the simplest ways to take advantage of deals is to install the free Capital One Shopping browser extension, which will automatically try to apply coupon codes to your order when you check out.
+One of the simplest ways to take advantage of deals is to install a free browser extension, which will automatically try to apply coupon codes to your order when you check out.

 Another way to save money is to use Decluttr to sell your old stuff, including your old laptop.
 This will give you some extra cash for your new purchase.